-As discussed in Note 13, Takeda has certain contractual agreements related to the acquisition of intangible assets that require it to make payments of up to 1,259,011 million JPY as of March 31, 2021.
+As discussed in Note 13, Takeda has certain contractual agreements related to the acquisition of intangible assets that require it to make payments of up to 1,568,029 million JPY as of March 31, 2022.
 These commitments include development, regulatory approval and launch milestone payments in relation to R&D programs under development.
 The related commercial milestone payments were not included in the commitments given the payments were not deemed reasonably likely to occur.
-As Takeda will strategically focus on R&D in future years, the scope of milestone payments as of March 31, 2021 was reassessed to include regulatory approval and launch milestones and to remove commercial milestones.